 Coming into 2019, the Ledger Nano S has its biggest change yet – a price drop to $59 USD.
 This 40% price discount keeps the Nano S much more accessible and competitive in the hardware wallet space.
-It is perfect for beginners coming into the cryptocurrency space, HODLers who are storing 1-2 coins or even as a backup device.
+Ledger is further upping its security measures so it stands further above the competition.
+It is perfect for beginners coming into the cryptocurrency space, and a solid device even for your typical crypto trader with 5-11 cryptocurrencies.

 Security Rating: 5/5